 Introduction to mathematical methods in economics.
 Fundamental modeling techniques, simple linear models and matrix algebra, comparative static analysis, basic differential calculus, and optimization procedures.
 Topics in micro- and macroeconomic theory are analyzed using quantitative methods.
 Prerequisites: ECON 250, 251.
 MATH 121 is recommended and may be taken concurrently.
-Offered in alternate years: 02S.
+Offered in alternate years: 04S, 06S.

 304 Economic History.
-Spring (4).
+Fall (4).

 Economic, social, and political causes and consequences of the Industrial Revolution and its spread throughout Europe and Colonial America.
 Mercantilism and colonialism.
 U.S. economic history from the Revolution to the present, as interpreted with economic theory and statistical evidence.
 Prerequisite: ECON 149, 250, or 251.
-Offered in alternate years: 02S.
+Offered every year.